My first dolphin show!

 View from outside the Shedd Aquarium

-found her badly scarred and removed the coin from her esophagus.
+and removed the coin from her esophagus.
 Thus the name Nickel.

 I was already feeling quite content watching my finned friends swim about, till I saw a lady diver in the aquarium!
 She said HI to everyone and she started talking through her high-tech scuba mask and snorkel.
 She fed the fish and told us about the creatures that surround her.
 Waaaaah!
 I'm so jealous!
 I want to do what she's doing!
 Hmmm, if I were in the tank with the high-tech microphoned scuba mask and snorkel...
 I could sing "Under the Sea" and "Part of Your World"... and yes, pretend to be Ariel, the Little Mermaid.
 Ngyahaha!